00fox/Ds2vJoy/README.md

 ## Tray
 ![Tray](Doc/19_Ds2vJoy_Tray.png)

-Picture talk by itself

-- The icon contain three informations:
+The icon contain three informations:
 - yellow circle at the bottom is the profile, 1-3 left to right
 - number in the middle is the mode, 1-8
 - ray at the top is the stance, Back-Leaned-Leaned+Sat-Sat-Leaning left to right

+Change profile

+Find extrenal programs if you added them under 'Links' tab

+Pause/Restart certain parts of the program

+Import or Export Mappings, RapidFire, Keymap and Output
+- Other parts of the program will not be imported/exported
+- Then easily share your .ds2 files without modifying the whole program
+- Remember to add a notice to the lines of your mappings if you think something needs a better understanding

 ## Efficiency
 ![Efficiency](Doc/20_Ds2vJoy_Efficiency.png)